 For what seems like forever, there has been a shortage of properties for sale.
 A 6-month supply of homes is generally considered to be a balanced market – meaning there is equilibrium between buyers and sellers.
-But we have been hovering at about a 3-month supply.
-Fewer homes are being chased by many buyers resulting in multiple offers, pushing up prices, and thus limiting choices.
+But for the past few years, fewer homes on the market are being chased by many buyers resulting in multiple offers, pushing up prices, and thus limiting choices.
 This is a seller’s market.

 This shortage is a challenge for everyone in the market to buy a home, including investors who want to buy rental property.
 For investment property buyers, this poses the additional challenge of making it harder to find a property with positive cash flow.
 A long time ago I heard an adage – that “you make money when you buy real estate, not when you sell it.”
 To me, that means that if you overpay, you will be less likely to make a profit – and I think that is especially true with investment property.